Cheapest heaters to run in a 3 bedroom house

 Too much choice and too little information

 There is a huge choice of heating systems on the market.
 It’s difficult to comprehend the different pros and cons of each one and how they compare with traditional systems.
 Ultimately the primary consideration for property owners has to be affordability, and yet it is very difficult for the consumer to research and compare the total costs of all the various solutions available to them.
 If the purchase price of one solution looks attractive, perhaps its running costs are high.
-Or if running costs are low, perhaps purchase and installation costs are high, or perhaps the whole system only has a life expectancy of ten years or so.
-What are the cheapest heaters to run?
+Or if running costs are low, perhaps purchase and installation costs are high – like heat pumps – or perhaps the whole system only has a life expectancy of ten years or so – like boilers.
+When all these factors are considered together, what are the cheapest heaters to run over their lifetime?

 Rather than looking at individual costs in isolation, Herschel Infrared has reviewed all elements of the consumer’s purchase decision and created an annual Total Cost of Ownership (TCO) figure.